 With these advances, OTT Computer vision has unlocked a whole new avenue for advertisers.
 With this, one can identify the brand of clothes someone is wearing, the fabric and color he/she prefers, and in what combination, just from a picture.
 This information can give deeper insights into consumer preferences.
 In this case, we examine whether luxury goods are a common part of the consumer’s lifestyle and act accordingly.
 In videos, identifying key aspects of what is being shown can help advertisers in leveraging associations and consumer preferences for brands.

-MIRRORS is an AI advertising platform that uses computer vision applications for logo and object detection, along with facial recognition and emotion identification for classifying videos for placing the most relevant ads in the right context.
+MIRRORS is an AI-powered contextual targeting platform that uses computer vision applications for logo and object detection, along with facial recognition and emotion identification for classifying videos for placing the most relevant ads in the right context.
 Working with brands such as Oreo and KFC in the past, we have helped brands target consumers throughout the world for driving sales.
 For Oreo, we helped in using the brand’s association with Spider-man, to target consumers in South-East Asia and placing ads for Oreo in a wide range of Spider-man themed content from animated videos to videos showing DIY craft projects for kids.
 All of this was done in a completely brand-safe environment, with ads being served on videos that connected with the nature of the brand.

 Few things break the flow of a narrative as much a non-context insert.
 The same holds good in respect to advertising.